SkyZhangT/Search-and-Optimization-with-JavaScript/README.md

 # Traditional-AI-with-JavaScript
-This are the assignments I did while learning traditional AI methodologies.
+These are the assignments I did while learning traditional AI methodologies.